Best Cold Weather Running Gear of 2024

 Should I wear traction devices to run in the winter?

-Best Cold Weather Running Gear - using traction devices on snow
+Best Cold Weather Running Gear - testing traction devices on steep snow slope

 Melissa Beaury tests traction devices on hard spring snow.
 Photo: iRunFar/Meghan Hicks